Orange-OpenSource/ods-ios/docs_release/README.md

     ```
     - Ensure the marketing version defined in Xcode is updated with the new X.Y.Z
+    - Update the version precised in *home_content* file
     - Commit your modifications
     - Push them to the repository